 - Land tiles.
 This can be played onto the main board using an Explore action.

 - Space tiles, which are deep blue.
 These give a specific ability once activated.
+Note that there are only 15 space tiles available and it is possible for them to run out during the game.

 - Technology cards, which are yellow.
 These can be invented and upgraded for various abilities.